adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 Our host was also an avid Tour de France fan so I watched some of the races with him.

 In the morning we got to catch a fresh glimpse of the beautiful area we had the pleasure of staying at.
+Showcasing her sense of humor, Erika insisted that her family had come to retrieve her once after we saw the hot air balloon.

 ![Tabernash](https://scontent.fsnc1-1.fna.fbcdn.net/t31.0-8/14542432_10207506687525551_8919220153362848220_o.jpg)